Uplifting and Inspiring Our Communities

 Grief Support Services

-Group of Certified Grief Recovery Specialists that provide support for adults and children affected by the trauma of violence or loss.
+We have Certified Grief Recovery Specialists who provide support for adults and children affected by the trauma of violence or loss.
 Individual counseling is available in-home or at our office.
 Additionally, we host a bi-monthly peer-based grief support group.

 Who We Serve